MGIH

 About Millennium Group International Holdings Limited

-https://www.millennium-gp.comMillennium Group International Holdings Limited, an investment holding company, provides paper-based packaging solutions in Mainland China, Hong Kong, Vietnam, rest of Southeast Asian countries, Australia, the United States, and internationally.
+https://www.millennium-gp.comMillennium Group International Holdings Limited (MGIH) operates as an investment holding company, primarily focused on providing paper-based packaging solutions across a wide international geographic area, including Mainland China, Hong Kong, Vietnam, other Southeast Asian countries, Australia, and the United States.

 Income Statement